How Culinary Travel and Eating Locally Can Help Uncover the World’s Beauty

 Whenever we travel, food and drink act as key staples of our cultural experience.
-In tasting authentic local dishes, we quickly develop an appreciation for a destination’s customs, its history, its people, regional ingredients, and the place’s geographical peculiarities, among other things.
+In tasting authentic local dishes, we quickly develop an appreciation for a destination’s customs, its history, its people, regional ingredients and the place’s geographical peculiarities, among other things.
 With each bite, we consume a new chapter in a destination’s culinary narrative, whether dining in a family-run kitchen or a Michelin-starred restaurant.
 When we embark upon culinary travel, eating local cuisine provides a means to journey closer to the soul of a destination.

 Culinary travel in Malaysia

-Locally-grown produce offers a buffet of rich flavors in markets around the world/Lucia Griggi
+Locally grown produce offers a buffet of rich flavors in markets around the world./Lucia Griggi

 Part of the unique beauty of culinary cruise travel comes in accessing numerous places that would be difficult to visit independently, overland.
 Often retaining a strong sense of authenticity, these destinations are even more rewarding from a culinary perspective, as the dishes and experiences enjoyed by locals are often unfamiliar to their fellow countrymen, let alone to foreign travelers.

-Traveling aboard Silversea’s Silver Muse – accompanied by Adam Sachs, the Director of Silversea’s new S.A.L.T.
-(Sea and Land Taste) program, who has just spent two weeks exploring the food markets of Southeast Asia – I recently visited the remote city of Sandakan at the very northern tip of Malaysian Borneo.
+Traveling aboard Silversea’s Silver Muse — accompanied by Adam Sachs, the Director of Silversea’s S.A.L.T.
+(Sea and Land Taste) program, who has just spent two weeks exploring the food markets of Southeast Asia — I recently visited the remote city of Sandakan at the very northern tip of Malaysian Borneo.
 Borneo is a vast island, bigger than Texas, home to mind-blowing and precious biodiversity.

 A short walk around the small city’s market iterated the cornucopia of regional produce, sourced from the earth and sea: Mounds of red and yellow chilis, woody lemongrass stalks and piles of shallots.
-Tubs filled with pungent shrimp paste and fish sauces, which act as bass notes to so many Southeast Asian dishes.
+Tubs filled with pungent shrimp paste and fish sauces, which act as base notes to so many Southeast Asian dishes.
 Then, incredibly fresh seafood, straight from the vast South China Sea, including tuna that would be snapped up for small fortunes if they were on sale in Tokyo’s legendary Tsukiji Fish Market.

 Engaging with local vendors, I learnt the sources of the ingredients, as well as the dishes in which one might enjoy them, how best to prepare them and various other snippets of information that defined my understanding of Sandakan’s local culture.
 Now to acquaint my taste buds with my new source of discovery …

-My palate was initiated to Sandakan’s local cuisine through Bah kut teh, a popular Malaysian dish which translates as “meat bone tea.”
+My palate was initiated to Sandakan’s local cuisine through “Bah kut teh”, a popular Malaysian dish which translates as “meat bone tea.”
 It is a deeply aromatic and complex broth.
 It is cooked for hours on end with a mélange of herbs and spices, including star anise, pepper, soy sauce, licorice and also angelica, an expensive sweetly-scented root that tastes somewhat like fennel.
 There were myriad side dishes and optional accompaniments to add into the bowl, but the absolute authenticity of the dining experience was clear: These were age-old flavors, served in bowls on large round tables, in a spot frequented by local diners.
 With each spoonful, I seemed to become increasingly familiar with my surroundings, thanks to a confluence of new tastes, a foreign culinary setting and insight from a local food expert.

 Adam Sachs in a market in kota kinabalu

-Adam Sachs peruses unusual ingredients at an authentic food market in Kota Kinabalu, Malaysia/Lucia Griggi
+Adam Sachs peruses unusual ingredients at an authentic food market in Kota Kinabalu, Malaysia./Lucia Griggi

-Knowledge is Power: Learning from Expert Local Chefs
+Knowledge is power: Learning from expert local chefs

 Regional expertise is a sure way to enlighten your taste buds.
 On the beautiful island of Bali, half Balinese and half Australian cookery writer Maya Kerthyasa identified how regional cooking methods have evolved with each destination, to underscore the importance of food in a culture’s identity: